rofor/lidar2block/README.md

 Theses lists represent the maximum z positions of the points on the edges of the terrain.

-For each face a loop reads its corresponding list line by line, as this loop moves through the file three more nested loops are run.
+For each face a loop reads its corresponding list line by line, as this loop moves through the file three more nested loops generate the X, Y, and Z values.

 The code each face are structure slightly differently, I will describe the west face code.